 To perform flow cytometry, a sample containing suspended cells or particles is loaded into a flow cytometer.
 Samples are transported to a flow cell, before being injected at high speed to a laser.
 These individual cells then pass single file through a laser beam, causing fluorescence of samples and light scattering.

 The light scattering information of each individual cell - the forward angle scatter (FSC), a measure of cell size, and side angle scatter (SSC), a measure of cell granularity - and fluorescence emission are collected and processed by a detector, providing quantitative information about each cell in the sample.
-Flow cytometry experiments can be designed to detect any number of cellular markers, from as few as 1-4 fluorescent markers in the most simple experiments up to 50 or more depending on the number of lasers and filters in the flow cytometer and the availability of compatible antibodies.
+Flow cytometry experiments can be designed to detect any number of cellular markers, from as few as 1-4 fluorescent markers in the most simple experiments to up to 50 or more depending on the number of lasers and filters in the flow cytometer and the availability of compatible antibodies.

 A related technique called Fluorescence Activated Cell Sorting (FACS) can be used to subsequently sort the cells based on specific properties for use in downstream assays.
 Leveraging the principles of flow cytometry, FACS enables the identification and sorting of cells based on their unique fluorescence profiles, providing researchers with the ability to selectively collect cells of interest with purity and efficiency.
 By coupling fluorescent labeling techniques with high-speed sorting capabilities, researchers gain even more information on specific cell populations that were identified within the parent sample.